-Where to start as a confident or inexperienced Trainer & Coach
+Where to start as a confident or experienced Trainer & Coach

 You may have read the previous blog, which was all around where to start as younger or less experienced trainer after gaining your fitness certificates (read blog here).